 - Work-related injuries don’t always occur at the work site.
 A trip and fall on a construction site, a repetitive stress injury at an office workstation, or an accident on a factory floor are locations most people think of when it comes to workers compensation claims.
 However, a significant number of injuries occur in car crashes as employees travel for their jobs.

 - Illnesses, not accidents, account for hundreds of deaths each year.
 An illness could afflict a worker in a healthcare setting, a factory worker in an industrial setting, or a construction worker exposed to the elements.

 - Employees of medium-sized companies file more workers compensation claims than those who work for small or large companies.
 Why?
 Workers for small firms may assume (or are told) the company is too small to carry coverage; larger corporations tend to have the resources to invest in employee training to minimize accidents and injuries.

 - Workers compensation laws vary by state.
 Therefore, it’s important to study and be aware of details like filing deadlines and statutes of limitations — and to take your out-of-state brother-in-law’s advice with a grain of salt.

 - Workers compensation claims can cross state lines.
 If a company is based in one state but an employee is injured on a work-related task in another, the employee may be able to file claims in both states.

 - Every workers compensation claim requires an attorney.
-Strictly speaking, this isn’t true, but a particularly complicated case (see above re: multi-state claims) or a severe injury that impacts a worker’s physical and/or cognitive capacity will certainly benefit with an attorney’s assistance.
+Well, strictly speaking, this isn’t a fact, but a particularly complicated case (see above re: multi-state claims) or a severe injury that impacts a worker’s physical and/or cognitive capacity will certainly benefit with an attorney’s assistance.

-Contact us today to find out if your workers compensation claim needs the expertise of a qualified attorney.
+Contact the Law Offices of Pat Maloney today to find out if your workers compensation claim needs the expertise of a qualified attorney.